-Part 2 and Part 3 of the return requires disclosure of the total of all gifts made to a political party or political campaigner.
-If the total of gifts made to a political party or political campaigner exceeds the disclosure threshold, all gifts made to a political party or political campaigner regardless of their value, must be disclosed.
+Part 1 (Individual) and Part 2 (Organisations) of the return require disclosure of the total of all gifts made to a political party.
+If the total of gifts made to a political party exceed the disclosure threshold, all gifts made to a political party, regardless of their value, must be disclosed.